We outline the value of the Southwest Rapid Rewards redemption options, including airfare, gift cards, travel and more.

 While your options for international flights is very limited on Southwest Airlines, you can find options for international flights on more than 50 carriers through the More Rewards site.
 The flight search works very much like any travel portal, where you can search by origin, destination and date and you are given a list of flights on different airlines sorted by price.
 Unfortunately, this option cuts your point value in half.
 When we compare the number of points required for a fare to the price of the fare, the value averages 0.8 cent per point.

 Similar to international flights, you can use the More Rewards site to search for hotels in various cities.
 This is by far the worst option for redeeming Rapid Rewards points.
 In doing a comparison of the redemption value for hotels in various cities, we found points to be worth only 0.2 cent on average.

 You can redeem Rapid Rewards points for various experiences, such as tours, museum admission and activities.
 The pricing varies quite a bit with each item on the list – some experiences appear to be overpriced, but there are some good deals to be found here and there (and some unique ideas for activities on your next trip), so the list is worth a look.

 As mentioned, Southwest keeps your redemption options simple.
 While you have a few different options for redeeming points, you should probably stick to redeeming points for airfare – more specifically, Wanna Get Away fares.
-You can count on getting around 1.6 value on each point that you redeem for a Wanna Get Away fare – this is a great value, why settle for anything else?
+You can count on getting around 1.6 value on each point that you redeem for a Wanna Get Away fare.

-See Related: What are Southwest points worth?, Southwest credit cards, Best ways to earn Southwest points, Best ways to redeem Southwest points, Southwest Airlines partners, Southwest A-List status, Booking a rewards flight with Southwest, How to earn the Southwest Companion Pass
+See Related: What are Southwest points worth?, Southwest credit cards, Best ways to earn Southwest points, Best ways to redeem Southwest points, Southwest Airlines partners, Southwest A-List status, Booking a rewards flight with Southwest, How to earn the Southwest Companion Pass, Rapid Rewards Shopping guide